Mahdi Fleifel

 Mahdi Fleifel (born 25 October 1979 at Dubai) is a Danish-Palestinian film director.
+Often examining themes of social injustice, Fleifel's films largely convey the struggles of Palestinians in exile.

 Biography

 Mahdi Fleifel was raised in the refugee camp Ein el-Helweh in Lebanon and later in a suburb of Helsingør in Denmark.
-In 2009 he graduated from the National Film and Television School at Beaconsfield, Buckinghamshire.
-In 2010 he set up the London-based production company Nakba FilmWorks.
+In 2009, he graduated from the National Film and Television School at Beaconsfield, Buckinghamshire.
+In 2010, he set up the London-based production company Nakba FilmWorks.

 His debut feature documentary, A World Not Ours, picked up several awards.
 His short film, A Man Returned, won the Silver Bear and the European Film Nomination at the Berlinale and his film, A Drowning Man, was in the Official Selection at the Cannes Film Festival 2017.